ringcentral/rc-unified-crm-extension/README.md

 ### Message Log Check

-    - Client side check ONLY.
-If change device, auto check will be trigger again
+    - Client side check ONLY. (manage auto log trigger)
+      - Auto Log will be triggered if there's no logging on the day
+      - Manual Log can be triggered always
-    - Server side validation, duplicated log won't be processed
+    - Server side validation, duplicated log won't be processed. (manage platform API call)
+      - Log request will be sent as a pack of messages, logged message won't be logged again